Peter Liversidge: Personal life

 Peter Liversidge studied Fine Art in Exeter at the University of Plymouth and film and photography at Montana State University-Bozeman.
-He moved to London in 1996 where he now lives with his wife and two children.
+He moved to London in 1996 where he now lives.

 Work

-Over the course of the last 12 years, using an Olivetti typewriter, Liversidge has created proposals for exhibitions that range from the simple to the impossible.
+Over the course of the last 25 years, using an Olivetti typewriter, Liversidge has created proposals for exhibitions that range from the simple to the impossible.
 He experiments with what he describes as the "notion of creativity", often realised as objects, performances, or happenings over the course of an exhibition.
 Liversidge says of his proposals that: "...it's important that some of the proposals are actually realized, but no more so that the others that remain only as text on a piece of A4 paper.
 In a sense they are all possible and the bookwork that collates the proposals allows the reader to curate their own show, and because of its size and scale the bookwork allows an individual to interact with each of the proposals on their own terms, one to one."

 He draws inspiration not just from artists such as On Kawara, Fischli and Weiss, but also from artists such as Joseph Cornell and the Reverend Howard Finster, as well as inveterate tinkerers like his own grandfathers.
 Liversidge is driven by the generative notion of creativity and the idea that art is most successful when it exists slightly outside of formalist notions of fine art.
 The physical objects Liversidge produces often include banal, everyday materials that are repurposed or co-opted for his use.
 His work, as seen in a lot of his proposals, requires the presence of the viewer and their interpretation of the proposals to complete the aesthetic experience.